TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-needtorevivedeletedworkspace.md

 To resolve this, try the following steps.

  1. Gather any available information on the deleted workspace you wish to revive (i.e. workspace id, name, subscription name, subscription id, owner’s email address).
- 2. Create a [support ticket](data-blade:Microsoft_Azure_Support.NewSupportRequestBlade) and include the available information.
+ 2. Create a [support ticket](data-blade:Microsoft_Azure_Support.NewSupportRequestBlade) and include all the available information in the ticket.